 How does the stated (survey responses) behavior compare to the actual behavior

-Get accurate, real-time insights about who’s using your product, where, when and how much they’re using it, and when they’re running out.
-Enable "smart" consumption-based reorder / refill / subscription programs.
-Interact with consumers in real-time, in the best moments, via app notification, email or text.
+Get accurate, real-time insights about who’s using your product, where, when, and how much they’re using it, and when they’re running out.
+Enable "smart" consumption-based reorder/refill/subscription programs.
+Interact with consumers in real-time, in the best moments, via app notification, email, or text.

-These insights are driving a new era in market research, innovation, and marketing bringing speed, agility and scale to the existing methodologies.
+These insights are driving a new era in market research, innovation, and marketing, bringing speed, agility, and scale to the existing methodologies.

-Consumption Based Product Insights vs. Traditional Methods
+Consumption-Based Product Insights vs. Traditional Methods

 Compared to how CPG firms have collected consumer product insights in the past, usage tracking offers several benefits, even when combined with existing methods:

-Since smart consumption tracking doesn't rely on self-reported data, it minimizes the various biases that can skew the true picture of what is happening.
-“We get real-time feedback as the products are being used,” said Kerry Azelton, Associate Research Fellow, The Clorox Company in the same case study mentioned above.
+Since smart consumption tracking doesn't rely on self-reported data, it minimizes the biases that can skew the true picture of what is happening.
+“We get real-time feedback as the products are being used,” said Kerry Azelton, Associate Research Fellow, The Clorox Company, in the case study mentioned above.
 “The data we get back is 10 to 100 times more reliable than anything we get in any other tests.”

 #2: Less intrusive

 Passive consumer usage tracking means fewer demands on consumers to participate in a market research study.
 This non-intrusive market research method can be set up once and then collect continuous insights for a broader range of use cases.

 #3: Larger data set